DiamondLightSource/cothread/docs/user/cothread.rst

   to help with this (see :func:`Sleep`, :func:`select` and :class:`socket`
   below).

-To use the :mod:`cothread` library the following overall structure should be followed in the top level application::
+To use the :doc:`cothread<cothread>` library the following overall structure should be followed in the top level application::

-    # First the version of cothread library must be specified
-    from pkg_resources import require
-    require('cothread==2.1')    # or just require('cothread')

     # Import the cothread library in each module that uses it.
     import cothread